Shane Martin death: High-profile deported Aussie bikie and father of AFL great dies - NZ Herald

 High-profile deported Australian former bikie Shane Martin has died in New Zealand.

-It is understood that Martin, whose son Dustin is one of the most decorated Australian rules football players ever, died at his Mt Maunganui home yesterday.
+It is understood that Martin, whose son Dustin is one of the most decorated Australian rules football players ever, died at his Mount Maunganui home yesterday.

 Shane Martin was deported from Australia to New Zealand under the controversial 501 policy for his past criminal record.